 Of the 29 countries in the world with a national plan to tackle dementia, only 12 acknowledge what it really means for women.
 The absence of gender-perspectives in current dementia policy and programming points to the vital significance of international civil society collaborating with dementia specialists and government policy makers to mainstream gender-equality into future responses.

 Yet there is hope.
-In May 2017, the World Health Assembly will decide on the adoption of a ground breaking Global Action Plan on Dementia.
-The plan makes recommendations, which for the first time include rehabilitation and a gender sensitive approach to support people with dementia.
+In May 2017, the World Health Assembly adopted the groundbreaking Global Action Plan on Dementia.
+The plan makes recommendations, which for the first time include a gender sensitive approach to improve the care, quality of life and prospects of women affected by dementia.
 We must urge governments the world over to back this plan, for the sake of everyone affected by dementia.

 Report: Women & Dementia: A Global Challenge